David Epston: Career in family therapy

 In New Zealand Epston started working as a senior social worker in an Auckland hospital.
 From 1981 to 1987 he worked as consultant family therapist at the Leslie Centre, run by Presbyterian Support Services in Auckland.
 From 1987 to 2019 he was co-director of The Family Therapy Centre in Auckland.

 In the late 1970s Epston and Michael White led the flowering of family therapy within Australia and New Zealand.
 Together they started developing their ideas, continuing during the 1980s, and eventually in 1990 published Narrative Means to Therapeutic Ends, the first major text in what came to be known as narrative therapy.
 In 1997 following the publication of Playful Approaches to Serious Problems Epston, along with his co-authors Dean Lobovits and Jennifer Freeman, initiated the website Narrative Approaches.
 It includes series of authored and co-authored papers, artwork, and poetry in the form of an "Archive of Resistance: Anti-Anorexia/anti-Bulimia."

+Since the 1990s, Epston has continue to write books and present workshops on narrative therapy and other related topics, including bulimia and anorexia nervosa, child psychotherapy, and psychotherapy within the Māori community.

+Epston has also taught at the UNITEC Institute of Technology's school of community studies in Auckland.